Takata Corporation

 Takata Corporation (タカタ株式会社, Takata Kabushiki Gaisha) was a Japanese automotive parts company.
 The company had production facilities on four continents, with its European headquarters located in Germany.
-In 2013, a series of deaths and injuries associated with defective Takata airbag inflators made in their Mexico plant, led Takata to initially recall 3.6 million cars equipped with such airbags.
-Further fatalities caused by the airbags have led the National Highway Traffic Safety Administration (NHTSA) to order an ongoing, US-wide recall of more than 42 million cars, the largest automotive recall in U.S. history.
+In 2013, a series of deaths and injuries associated with defective Takata airbag inflators made in their Mexico plant led to a recall of 3.6 million cars equipped with Takata airbags.
+Further fatalities caused by the airbags led the National Highway Traffic Safety Administration (NHTSA) to order an ongoing, US-wide recall of more than 42 million cars, the largest automotive recall in U.S. history.
 In June 2017, Takata filed for bankruptcy.
 It was acquired by Key Safety Systems.
+As of January 2024, over 100 million airbag inflators worldwide have been recalled by more than 20 carmakers.

 History

 Takata was founded in 1933 in Shiga Prefecture, Japan, by Takezo Takada and started to produce lifelines for parachutes, and other textiles.
 In the early 1950s, the company started to research seat belts.
-Later they incorporated as "Takata".
-In the 1960s, Takata started to sell seat-belts and built Japan's first crash test plant for testing seat-belts under real world conditions.
+In the 1960s, Takata started to sell seat belts and built Japan's first crash test plant for testing seat belts under real world conditions.

 In the 1970s, Takata developed child restraint systems.
-In the 1980s the company changed its name to "Takata Corporation" and expanded internationally to Korea, the United States, and later to England, to sell seat-belts.
+In the 1980s the company changed its name to "Takata Corporation" and expanded internationally to Korea, the United States, and later to the United Kingdom, to sell seat belts.